 Bess Gallanis is the founder of Speaking with Power and Persuasion, an executive communications consulting firm based in Chicago.
 She is a communication coach, speaker, journalist, a student of yoga and insight meditation and the author of Yoga Chick (Warner Books, 2006).
 For more than 25 years, public and private company CEOs, senior executives, portfolio managers, and financial advisors have sought out Bess to help them develop their leadership voice and to make an impact through skillful communications.
 She prepares clients for high stakes presentations, media interviews, and sensitive conversations.
 Bess draws from the universal wisdom of yoga and insight meditation as a model for Presentation Yoga, which emphasizes leadership from within, personal authenticity, and storytelling.

-In this conversation, Bess discusses The Firestarter Experience, her new workshop on communication and presentation skills.
+In this conversation, Bess discusses The Firestarter Experience (link no longer exists), her new workshop on communication and presentation skills.

 Geetesh: What is the Firestarter Experience workshop, and who is the typical participant who can benefit from this program?

 Bess: The Firestarter Experience is a fast and focused two-day professional development program in leadership communication and advanced presentation skills.
 It is for people who want to make a bigger impact, whether it is around a conference room table or from a conference stage.